-It was a field marshal named Kaiser Shamser who built the palace and the garden in the 1920’s inspired by Edwardian estates in England.
+It was a field marshal named Kaiser Shamser who built the palace and the garden in the 1920’s.
+He was inspired by Edwardian estates in England.
 After years of neglect and deterioration the garden has been restored to its former glory in recent years, but only on half the area once covered.
 Still, walk around and look at the pavilions, fountains and lawns.
 Young couples come here for an afternoon romance, groups relax on the lawns or under the pergolas.
 I had a coffee and cake at the restaurant.
 Such a place, full of tranquillity and so completely set apart from the rest of the ordinary world outside, is hard to come by, anywhere.

 Sleep and eat

 In Kathmandu I stayed at the Holy Himalaya Hotel in Thamel.
 It was picked by my travel agency and was quite alright with a good location.
 There are two restaurants I would like to recommend.
 One is the Typical Nepali Kitchen, the other is the Atithi Satkaar Restaurant.
 Both are good value, budget cost restaurants serving Nepali food.
 The latter also includes a show with local dances.
 If you would like a very good Italian pizza, seek out the Fire and Ice Restaurant nearby.